thespacecowboys45/schwab-py-webframework-reference-design/README.md

 - OAuth login
 - Quotes

+This code uses sessions to store some information, specifically the account which is selected to use in API queires.

+#### Site2 INTEGRATIONS

+Functions from site 1:

+- OAuth login
+- Quotes

+Additional functionality in site 2:

 - Accounts
 - Account Positions

-This code uses sessions to store some information, specifically the account which is selected to use in API queires.

-#### Site2 INTEGRATIONS

-Full list of functions incorporated
+- tbd

 #### Site3 StreamClient

 SchwabStream client implementation (stubbed out).
 Require installation of [celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) and [redis](https://redis.io/)

 # Changelog

+##### Version 1.1 (2025)
+- Site 1 refactor and revisions
+- backport some features
+- Begin site 2 publication and refinement
+- YouTube document for Login workflow

 ##### Version 1.0 (2024)
 - Site 1 released